 He is a Board Certified Specialist (B.C.S.) in the area of Immigration & Nationality.
 This distinction recognizes attorneys’ special knowledge, skills, proficiency, professionalism, character, and ethics within various specialties of the law.
 Board certification is the Florida Bar’s highest level of evaluation of the competency and experience of attorneys in the 24 areas of law approved for certification by the Supreme Court of Florida.
 Only 7% of eligible Florida Bar members are Board certified.
 Established by the Florida Supreme Court, this recognition helps consumers identify legal experts.
 As a Board Certified Specialist in Immigration and Nationality, Robert M. Bell has a tested and proven record of substantial involvement, continuing education, and expertise in this field.

-Mr. Bell is widely recognized among other legal professionals, government agencies, and clients and their families for his unwavering professionalism, dedication, and attention to detail on every case.
-He was named one of the the top 40 immigration attorneys under the age of 40 by the National Advocates in 2016.
+Mr. Bell is “AV Preeminent” rated by Martindale Hubbell.
+This is the highest possible peer review rating that is awarded to attorneys based upon legal ability and ethical standards.
+He is widely recognized among other legal professionals, government agencies, and clients and their families for his unwavering professionalism, dedication, and attention to detail on every case.
+He was named one of the the top 40 immigration attorneys under the age of 40 by the National Advocates in 2016 and 2017.

 Mr. Bell is admitted to practice law in the state of Florida, the Federal District Court for the Southern District of Florida, the Eleventh Circuit Federal Court of Appeals and the Supreme Court of the United States.